MaheraFurniturewala/StalkGit/README.md

 .filter(<possible filters with date and repository language and etc>)

  ```
-In that way we will find all issues inside repos and write helfuL UI/UX for this add on.
+In that way we will find all issues inside repos and write relevant UI/UX for this add on.